Anushka394/Logistics-Website/README.md

 Future Improvements

-Add backend functionality for the contact form -Integrate Google Maps for location section
+-Add backend functionality for the contact form

+-Integrate Google Maps for location section

 -Make the design more accessible and SEO-friendly